phillipberndt/autorandr/README.md

 * *2018-04-19* Bugfix: Do not load default profile unless --change is set
 * *2018-04-30* Added a `AUTORANDR_MONITORS` variable to hooks (by @bricewge, #106)
 * *2018-06-29* Fix detection of current configuration if extra monitors are active
+* *2018-07-11* Bugfix in the latest change: Correctly handle "off" minitors when comparing

 **autorandr 1.5**